 Duo Exhibition by Ewelina Skowronska (PL/JPN) & Lia Kimura (JPN/PL)

 Pilipczuk Gallery are thrilled to represent the duo-exhibition by artists Ewelina Skowronska (PL/JPN) and Lia Kimura (JPN/PL) titled Intuitive Reminiscence – in the beginning, women as sun.
-Everyone is welcome to the opening on the 24th of February 5-7PM.
-Artist Lia Kimura will be present during the whole opening and available for any questions regarding her work.
-For the exhibition the artists will show works that expands each artist’s individual preoccupation with distant memories, which come manifested through the memory of the body and sensual awareness.
+Everyone is welcome to join us for the opening on the 24th of February 5-7PM.
+For the exhibition the artists will show works that expands each artist’s individual preoccupation with distant memories, which come manifested through the memory of the body and sensual awarness.

 Human body – the most popular motif in fine arts – has been for centuries accompanied by numerous reflections on the physical and mental spheres, identity and otherness, as well as participation and separateness.
 An extremely important issue for a creative individual is the ability to define one’s identity – own body, a strong “I” voice, which allows to identify with certain groups and stand up to contradictory ideas.
 The female body, for obvious reasons, most often becomes entangled in social and political contexts.
 Therefore, there is no better tool for expressing the strong voice of female artists than their own bodies perceived on the one hand as something individual, on the other hand as a general artistic form to which various fields of art (not necessarily practiced by women) have claimed rights over the centuries.
 Using the body as an artistic tool, artists show that femininity can be expressed in multiple forms and go beyond the usual patterns.